By Chenxi, Hebei Province

 This pack of evil policemen had tormented me most of the night; by the time they stopped, it was daylight.
 They had me sign my name and said they were going to detain me.
 After that, an elderly policeman, feigning kindness, said to me, “Miss, look, you are so young—in the flower of your youth—so it is best if you hurry up and tell us all you know.
 I guarantee that I will make them release you.
 If you have any trouble, do not hesitate to tell me.
 Look, your face has swollen up like a loaf of bread.
 Haven’t you suffered enough?”
 Hearing him speak in this way, I knew he was just trying to lure me into making some sort of confession.
 I also recalled something my brothers and sisters had said during meetings: In order to get what they wanted, the evil police will use both carrot and stick and resort to all manner of tricks to deceive people.
 Thinking of this, I replied to the elderly policeman, “Don’t act like you are a good person; you’re all part of the same group.
 What do you want me to confess?
 What you’re doing is called extorting a confession.
 This is illegal punishment!”
 Hearing this, he put on an innocent expression and argued, “But I haven’t hit you once.
 They are the ones who hit you.”
 I was grateful for God’s guidance and protection, which allowed me to once again prevail over Satan’s temptation.

 After leaving the County Public Security Bureau, straight away they locked me up in the detention house.
 As soon as we walked in the front gate, I saw the place was surrounded by very tall walls with electrified concertina wire on top of them, and in each of the four corners was what looked like a sentry tower, within which armed policemen stood guard.
 It all felt very sinister and terrible.
 After passing through iron gate after iron gate, I arrived at the cell.
 When I saw the dilapidated, linen-covered quilts atop the freezing cold kang bed, which were both dark and dirty, and smelled the pungent, foul scent coming from them, I could not help but feel a wave of disgust pass through me, quickly followed by a wave of sadness.
 I thought to myself: “How can people live here?
 This is nothing more than a pigsty.”
 At mealtime, each prisoner was only given a small steamed bun that was sour and half-raw.
 Even though I hadn’t eaten all day, seeing this food really made me lose my appetite.
 On top of that, my face was so swollen from being beaten by the police, and it felt taut as though wrapped in tape.
 It hurt even just opening my mouth to talk, let alone to eat.
 Under these circumstances, I was in a very gloomy mood and felt much wronged.
 The thought that I would actually have to stay here and endure such an inhuman existence made me so emotional that I involuntarily shed some tears.
-Just then, I recalled God’s words: “It can be said that whenever you encounter things that do not fit with your notions and require that you put yourself aside, these are your trials.
-Prior to God’s will being revealed, there is a rigorous test for every man, an immense trial for everyone—can you see this matter clearly?” (“Only Putting the Truth Into Practice Is Having Reality” in The Word Appears in the Flesh).
+Just then, I recalled God’s words: “It can be said that whenever you encounter things that do not fit with your notions and that require you to put yourself aside, those things are your trials.
+Before God’s will is revealed, everyone goes through a rigorous test and an immense trial.
+Can you fathom this?” (“Only Putting the Truth Into Practice Is Possessing” in The Word Appears in the Flesh).
 As I contemplated God’s words, I understood God’s will.
 He had allowed this environment to befall me, and this was Him trialing and testing me to see if I could stand witness for Him.
 In this evil, dark time, had I not been fortunate enough to be lifted up by God so that I could follow Him, then there was no telling what sort of situation I would have been in, or whether or not I would even have still been alive.
 That I felt wronged and sad over this little bit of suffering, and unwilling to accept it, showed that I really lacked conscience and reason.
 Realizing this, I stopped feeling wronged, and within me I began to resolve myself to endure my hardship.

 Two weeks went by, and the head of those evil policemen again came to interrogate me.
 Seeing me remain calm and composed, without any fear at all, he shouted my name and yelled, “Tell me truthfully: Where else have you been arrested before?
 This is certainly not your first time inside; otherwise, how could you act so calm and seasoned, as if you’re not afraid in the least?”
 When I heard him say this, I could not help but thank and praise God in my heart.
 God had protected me and given me courage, thus allowing me to face these evil policemen with complete fearlessness.
 Just then, anger welled up from within my heart: You are abusing your power by persecuting people for their religious beliefs, and you arrest, bully, and injure those who believe in God without reason.
 You abide by no law, neither earthly nor heavenly.
 I believe in God and I walk the right path, and I have not broken the law.
 Why should I be afraid of you?
 I will not succumb to the evil forces of your gang!
 I then retorted, “Do you think everywhere else is so boring that I’d actually want to come here?
 You have wronged me and pushed me around!
 Any further efforts of yours to extort a confession or frame me will be useless!”
 Upon hearing this, he grew so angry that smoke seemed about to billow out of his ears.
 He screamed, “You’re too goddamned stubborn to tell us anything.
 You won’t talk, will you?
 I’m going to give you a three-year sentence, and then we’ll see whether you start behaving.
 I dare you to keep being stubborn!”
 By then I felt beyond indignant.
 In a loud voice I replied, “I’m still young, so what is three years to me?
 I’ll be out of prison in the blink of an eye.”
 In his anger, the evil policeman stood abruptly and growled at his lackeys, “I quit.
 You go ahead and interrogate her.”
 He then left, slamming the door behind him.
 Seeing what had happened, the two policemen did not question me any further; they just finished writing a statement for me to sign and then walked out.
 Seeing how defeated the evil police looked made me very happy, and in my heart I praised God’s victory over Satan.